fnkzhang/codereview/README.md

 Repeat for the other service.

+Set your Github Oath App's homepage url and callback url to the url of the frontend service.

 ### Routing Container traffic
 In react/nginx/nginx.default.conf, change the proxy_pass value in location /api to the url of the backend will be run on.
 If it is on Google Cloud this will be the url of the backend service.